-The legislative battle over the restructuring of the financial regulatory system in the United States has taken several twists and turns as it wends its way through Congress.
+The legislative battle over the restructuring of the financial regulatory system in the United States has taken several twists and turns as it works its way through Congress.

 In December 2009, the U.S. House of Representatives approved HR 4173, "The Wall Street Reform and Consumer Protection Act."
 The legislation provides meaningful investor protection reforms and acknowledges the important role of state securities regulators.
-Sen. Chris Dodd's effort to launch the Senate's version of regulatory reform was stalled in November amid strong industry opposition.
-A revised draft remains under development.

-"The Wall Street Reform and Consumer Protection Act is an important step toward better protecting investors," said Denise Voigt Crawford, NASAA President and Texas Securities Commissioner.
+"The 'Wall Street Reform and Consumer Protection Act' is an important step toward better protecting investors," said Denise Voigt Crawford, NASAA President and Texas Securities Commissioner.
 "NASAA commends the House for putting the interests of Main Street investors ahead of Wall Street.
 We also applaud Representatives Barney Frank (D-Mass.) and Steve Cohen (D-Tenn.) for their leadership in successfully sponsoring a floor amendment to strike the language that would have permitted FINRA to regulate investment advisory activities of its brokerdealer members."